 R.3.4 QoS mapping and GLK

-General links connect through a STA to an IEEE 802.1Q bridge port.
+General links connect through a STA to an IEEE Internal Sublayer Service instance.
 Note that 802.11 UPs are IEEE Std 802.1D priorities that differ from 802.1Q priorities.
 For example, in IEEE Std 802.1D priority 2 is lower than priority 0 while in 802.1Q it is higher.

-The media priority provided by the 802.1Q bridge port is commonly used as the UP in an 802.11 association.
+The media priority provided to the MS-SAP by the 802.1AC GLK Convergence Function is the UP in an 802.11 association.
 As provided in IEEE Std.
-802.1Q, the sending 802.1Q bridge port derives this media priority from the priority code point associated with the frame inside the 802.1Q bridge.
+802.1AC, the 802.1AC GLK Convergence Function derives this media priority from the priority code point associated with the frame inside the 802.1Q bridge.
 A suggested mapping is given in Table R-3a (Suggested default priority code point to media priority mapping).
-The 802.1Q bridge port might be configured to provide other mappings.
+The 802.1AC GLK Convergence Function might be configured to provide other mappings.

 Table R-3a—Suggested default priority code point to media priority mapping